 The Trust initially identifies the costs of its support functions.
 It then identifies those costs which relate to the governance function.
-Having identified its governance costs, the remaining support costs together with the governance costs are apportioned between the three key charitable activities undertaken (see note 8) in the year.
+Governance costs and other support costs are apportioned separately between the three key charitable activities undertaken (see note 7) in the year.
 Refer to the table below for the basis for apportionment and the analysis of support and governance costs.